Dealing with the Texas Board of Veterinary Medical Examiners

 Get Help Defending Your Veterinary License Today

 A complaint can significantly affect your career and your ability to support yourself.
 Disciplinary action against you may result in the suspension or revocation of your license.
 However, you may avoid these damaging consequences with the right type of defense from the outset of your case.
-Contact the veterinarian license defense attorneys at Bertolino LLP, so that we can begin investigating your case.
+Contact the veterinarian license defense lawyers at Bertolino LLP, so that we can begin investigating your case.
 You can call our office at (512) 515-9518 or visit us online to get more information about the services we can offer you.

 Call or text (512) 476-5757 or complete a Case Evaluation form